Sarath Ambepitiya: Career

-Murder
+Assassination

-He was shot dead by assassins at his official residence along with his bodyguard, Police Inspector Upali Bandara, on November 20, 2004.
+Ambepitiya was shot dead by assassins at his official residence along with his bodyguard, Police Inspector Upali Bandara, on November 19, 2004.
 At the time of his death, he was one of the most senior judges of the High Court and was expected to be promoted to the Court of Appeal of Sri Lanka.
 Only the day before, he celebrated his 58th birthday with a visit to the Kelaniya temple.
 The Chief Justice described Ambepitiya as "the most fearless judicial officer we had.
 His death is a great loss to the judiciary".
 The President later gifted his official residence to his family.